huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Art of Quitting.md

 ---

 Logically, to start a _next_ thing, you must quit the _previous_ thing.
+Quitting one thing is the only way to find the focus to do the next thing.

 ---